heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 copied from the host when it was created.
 The files persisted in the volume will be persisted between each run of the container.

+Congratulations!
+You have just created a Docker image that can persist data between each run of the container with the help of volumes!

 More information about volumes can be found in the official documentation:
 <https://docs.docker.com/storage/volumes/>.